aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.0.6.
 How do I make changes to items I defined in the Accelerator configuration file during installation?

-Simply update your configuration file and rerun the state machine!
+Simply update your configuration file in CodeCommit and rerun the state machine!
 In most cases, it is that simple.

 If you ask the Accelerator to do something that is not supported by the AWS platform, the state machine will fail, so it needs to be a supported capability.
 For example, the platform does not allow you to change the CIDR block on a VPC, but you can accomplish this as you would today by using the Accelerator to deploy a new second VPC, manually migrating workloads, and then removing the deprecated VPC from the Accelerator configuration.